DragomirAlin/openstack/README.md

-# :o2: OpenStack Playbooks - Deploy Common Architectures with OpenStack
+# :o2: OpenStack Playbooks - Let's play with OpenStack
 This repository contains notes on working with Openstack Cloud.

 #### Table of contents